Canon 5DS R vs 80D

 Studio photographers will appreciate that the Canon 5DS R (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5DS R and the 80D are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the 5DS R does not have a direct predecessor.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 5DS R and the Canon 80D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.